DigitallyRefined/android-ip-camera/README.md

 * **Notifications (`android.permission.POST_NOTIFICATIONS`):** Required on Android 13+ to post a persistent foreground service notification, keeping the background streaming server running reliably.
 * **Network (`android.permission.INTERNET`, `android.permission.ACCESS_NETWORK_STATE`):** Required to host the server and stream data to your browser/connected clients.
 * **Storage (`android.permission.READ_EXTERNAL_STORAGE`):** Required on older Android versions to load custom TLS/HTTPS certificates from file storage.
-* **Wi-Fi & Location (`android.permission.ACCESS_WIFI_STATE`, `android.permission.ACCESS_FINE_LOCATION`, `android.permission.NEARBY_WIFI_DEVICES`):**
-  * **Usage:** Used optionally to read the current Wi-Fi network's connection signal strength (RSSI) so it can be displayed in the web control panel overlay.
+* **Wi-Fi & Location (`android.permission.ACCESS_WIFI_STATE`, `android.permission.ACCESS_FINE_LOCATION`, `android.permission.NEARBY_WIFI_DEVICES`):** Used optionally to read the current Wi-Fi network's connection signal strength so it can be displayed in the web control panel overlay.
-  * **No Startup Prompts:** These are not requested on startup.
-If you wish to see the Wi-Fi signal strength in the web overlay, you can manually grant Location/Nearby Devices permission in the app's settings on your phone.
 If not granted, the Wi-Fi icon will be hidden.

 <details>
 <summary>Reproducible builds</summary>